0xPolygon/polygon-docs/docs/cdk/cdk-opgeth/architecture.md

-This section describes the core components and flow of the cdk-opgeth configuration across its three main deployment modes: sovereign, validium, and zkRollup.
+This section describes the core components of the cdk-opgeth configuration across its three main deployment modes: sovereign, validium, and zkrollup.
 These configurations vary primarily in data availability and prover setup, while sharing the same core Geth-based client and OP stack components.

 ### `cdk-opgeth-sovereign`
 ![CDK-opgeth Sovereign](../../img/cdk/CDK-opgeth-sovereign.png)